36 Nonprofit Newsletter Best Practices to Inspire Donors

 33. Share your latest and most popular Instagram picture

 Do you use Instagram to reach an active network of passionate people?
 Instagram is an excellent platform for visualizing your efforts and giving followers an inside look at what goes on at your nonprofit organization.
 With so much great content being posted, don’t contain it to just Instagram.
 Think of it as additional content you can share in your newsletter

 Incorporating personal messaging goes back to nurturing your audience’s curiosity.
 Sharing relevant and interesting resources will help boost your newsletter as a great source of information as well as humanize the writer behind the email campaigns.

 35. Include holiday content

 On special occasions, you can give a festive mood to your newsletter.
 For instance, you can build a themed newsletter on Giving Tuesday.
 Without betraying your brand, you can change your regular design and content to match the giving season.

 36. Add a “Did you know…?” section

-Create a brief section to share an interesting fact or statistics related to your cause.
+Create a brief section to share an interesting fact or statistic related to your cause.
 Your email subscribers will continue to engage with your content if they’re learning from you.

 6 Nonprofit Newsletter Examples

-We’ve compiled some of our favourite email newsletters to inspire your own campaigns.
+We’ve compiled some of our favorite email newsletters to inspire your own campaigns.